 - Requires paints to be properly thinned

-Final Verdict: Graco Magnum 262800 Airless Paint Sprayer makes a good pick for homeowners who are already familiar with painting and want to achieve a fine, professional looking finish with the upcoming painting projects.
+Final Verdict: Graco Magnum 262800 Paint Sprayers Airless makes a good pick for homeowners who are already familiar with painting and want to achieve a fine, professional looking finish with the upcoming painting projects.

 Wagner 0529021 HVLP Paint Sprayer – Best for Painting Interior Doors

-DIY enthusiasts must be familiar with the name Wagner; they have the best paint sprayers that are budget-friendly and easy to use, and Wagner 052091 is no exception.
+DIY enthusiasts must be familiar with the name Wagner; they have the best paint sprayer for trim and doors that are budget-friendly and easy to use, and Wagner 052091 is no exception.

 What makes this product great for painting interior doors is the two different nozzles.
 You use the iSpray nozzle to fasten up the painting process and the Detail nozzle to finish touching up for the best result possible.